-Blue Planet Network, a division of East Meets West, connects funders, NGOs, the public and communities in need to improve the planning, selection, management and monitoring of water and sanitation programs.
+Blue Planet Network, a Division of Thrive Networks, connects funders, NGOs, the public and communities in need to improve the planning, selection, management and monitoring of water and sanitation programs.
 This leads to more lasting impact at lower costs.

 The growth of our network and the impact it has had on the global safe drinking water crisis speaks to the strength of our approach and collective results.
 Blue Planet Network's milestones:

-East Meets West, http://eastmeetswest.org, delivers innovative solutions to difficult development problems faced by poor families and communities around the globe.
-Since 1988, more than 5.9 million impoverished individuals have benefited from East Meets West's high-impact, results-oriented programs in health, clean water and sanitation, and education.
+Thrive Networks, http://thrivenetworks.org, delivers innovative solutions to difficult development problems faced by poor families and communities around the globe.
+Since 1988, more than 5.9 million impoverished individuals have benefited from Thrive Network's high-impact, results-oriented programs in health, clean water and sanitation, and education.
 The organization has invested over $106 million in development solutions in Asia—where it operates programs in Vietnam, Cambodia, India, Laos, Myanmar, Philippines and Timor-Leste—and has launched programs in West Africa.

 “I’ve seen nothing else like this network.
 It offers serious potential for improving transparency, information available to users, and the ability to understand what really works in the real world.
 This is a break-through technology useful for solving one of our most fundamental human issues.”